 In the Chamber

-Representing constituents: an MLA raises constituents' perspectives and concerns during debates, presents petitions, and asks government to take action on particular issues affecting their riding or the province.
+Representing constituents: a Member raises constituents' perspectives and concerns during debates, presents petitions, and asks government to take action on particular issues affecting their riding or the province.

-Reviewing proposed laws: when the House is sitting, a key role of an MLA includes considering, debating, and voting on bills.
-Bills may be introduced either by a cabinet minister or a Private Member (an MLA who is not in cabinet).
+Reviewing proposed laws: when the House is sitting, a key role of a Member includes considering, debating, and voting on bills.
+Bills may be introduced either by a cabinet minister or a Private Member (a Member who is not in cabinet).

-Scrutinizing government spending: another major role of an MLA is to scrutinize and approve proposed government spending and tax changes.
+Scrutinizing government spending: another major role of a Member is to scrutinize and approve proposed government spending and tax changes.
 Debate and voting on spending estimates follows the presentation of the provincial budget.

-Exercising oversight: an MLA has several opportunities to exercise oversight by asking questions about government plans and policy, and by participating in debates.
+Exercising oversight: a Member has several opportunities to exercise oversight by asking questions about government plans and policy, and by participating in debates.

 All-party parliamentary committees undertake inquiries on behalf of the House.
-In recent years, MLAs serving on parliamentary committees have investigated a wide variety of topics, including the use of cosmetic pesticides and the province's timber supply.
+In recent years, Members serving on parliamentary committees have investigated a wide variety of topics, including local elections expense limits and BC’s health care system.
 Committees often consult with the public, and sometimes travel to different parts of the province to hear from British Columbians.

-MLAs meet frequently with their colleagues from the same party throughout the year.
-At these caucus meetings, MLAs may discuss policy development, propose House strategy, and develop caucus positions on subjects being debated in the House.
+Members meet frequently with their colleagues from the same party throughout the year.
+At these caucus meetings, Members may discuss policy development, propose House strategy, and develop caucus positions on subjects being debated in the House.

 In the constituency